 The overall fulfillment of the requirement is dependent upon the completion of all sub-groups within that requirement (e.g. ACE is not complete if you lack an ACE 10 course).

 To view your degree audit, sign in to MyRED and click on the Degree Audit button on either the Home page or on the Academics tab under Important Links.

 Advisers also have access to MyDegreeAudit and are available to discuss your academic progress.

 Will MyDegreeAudit Replace Advising?

 Degree Audit is a tool that enables students to measure their academic progress.
-Students are encouraged to continue to meet with an academic adviser if questions arise regarding classes, scheduling, prerequisites, etc.
+Students are encouraged to continue to meet with an academic advisor if questions arise regarding classes, scheduling, prerequisites, etc.